Abu Sahl al-Farisi al-Nafusi

 Abu Sahl al-Farisi al-Nafusi (أبو سهل الفارسي النفوسي; c.
 9th century CE – c.
 912–960 CE) was a Muslim Ibadi Berber poet and translator, known for his poetry mourning the fall of the Ibadite Rustumid Imamate in North Africa.
-Born into the Nafusi Berber tribe, It is believed that he may have had connections to the Rustumid family, with some sources suggesting he was a descendant of the Rustumid family.
+Born into the Nafusi Berber tribe, it is believed that he may have had connections to the Rustumid family, with some sources suggesting he was a descendant of the Rustumid family.
 Despite his Arabic epithet al-Farisi meaning the Persian, Abu Sahl was of Berber origin.

-Abu Sahl served as an translator for the Rustumid rulers, notably translating between Berber and Arabic.
+Abu Sahl served as a translator for the Rustumid rulers, notably translating between Berber and Arabic.
 After the fall of the Rustumid capital, Tihert, to the Fatimid invasions, he sought refuge on the Algerian coast, possibly in Marsa al-Dajaj.
 There, he spent his later years composing his most notable work, a diwan (poetic collection) of 12 books in Berber, chronicling the history of the Ibadis and lamenting their decline.

 Much of his work was lost after the burning of Qal'at Darjin in 1040, where Ibadi manuscripts were preserved.
 Efforts by Ibadi scholar Abdullah bin Muhammed al-Lawati (1040–1134) to recover fragments of his poetry were partially successful, and subsequent attempts by modern scholar Ali Yahya Muammar (1919–1980) to locate these fragments were not fruitful.

 Abu Sahl's poetry is regarded as one of the earliest poetic compositions in the Berber language, and if discovered, it could be of significant historical importance for understanding the Ibadite community and the Rustumid period.

-Background and Origins
+Background and origins

 Abu Sahl al-Nafusi lived during the 3rd century AH (9th century CE), a time when the Ibadite Rustumid dynasty ruled in North Africa.
-He witnessed the changes that occurred following the dynasty’s decline, which ultimately ended with the Shia Muslim Fatimid invasions.
+He witnessed the changes that occurred following the dynasty's decline, which ultimately ended with the Shia Muslim Fatimid invasions.

-Despite the Arabic epithet al-Farisi meaning the Persian, which might suggest Persian origins, it is believed that Abu Sahl’s mother may have been linked to the Rustumid family, this dynasty, some sources claim, had Persian roots, potentially connecting her lineage to his.
+Despite the Arabic epithet al-Farisi meaning the Persian, which might suggest Persian origins, it is believed that Abu Sahl's mother may have been linked to the Rustumid family.
+This dynasty, some sources claim, had Persian roots, potentially connecting her lineage to his.
 However, historical records confirm that Abu Sahl was not Persian.
 Instead, he was a Nafusi Berber, as indicated by his second epithet, al-Nafusi, which signifies his Berber ancestry.

 Polish Orientalist Tadeusz Lewicki further supports the idea that Abu Sahl's father was a Nafusi Berber.
 Some sources also indicate that Abu Sahl's father was the son of Mimoun, who in turn was the son of Abd al-Wahhab, the son of Abd al-Rahman ibn Rustum, the first ruler of the Rustamid Imamate.
-Similarly Tunisian historian Othman Kaak also notes that Abu Sahl may have been one of the grandsons of Abd al-Rahman ibn Rustum, the first ruler of the Rustumid Imamate.Another version of the story suggests that both his father and mother were directly linked to the Rustumid family.
+Similarly, Tunisian historian Othman Kaak also notes that Abu Sahl may have been one of the grandsons of Abd al-Rahman ibn Rustum.
+Another version of the story suggests that both his father and mother were directly linked to the Rustumid family.